128technology/docs/docs/cli_reference.md

 ## `show bgp neighbors`

-Displays information about the state of the BGP neighbors on the 128T router.
+Displays information about the state of the BGP neighbors on the SSR router.

 #### Usage